 Arkansas Apostille Service

-COVID-19 Update: All federal documents, including FBI reports will take 6-8 weeks to process at the State Department.
+COVID-19 Update: All federal documents, including FBI reports for use in Hague countries will take 1-2 weeks to process at the State Department.
+For Non-Hague countries, it will take roughly 12 weeks.

 Arkansas Apostille Service